Top Microbiology Schools and Colleges in the U.S.

 Two of the top schools to offer microbiology programs are located thousands of miles apart -- Michigan State University (MSU) and the University of California - Berkeley (UCB).
 Both schools are recognized as being among the top universities in the nation and in their respective regions.
 MSU offers master's and doctoral programs in the field, while UCB's graduate-level program is offered in four specializations.

-The Princeton Review rated Michigan State University as one of the best Midwestern colleges in its 2011 edition (www.princetonreview.com).
-The school was also ranked #29 by U.S. News and World Report on its 2014 list of top public schools.
+The Princeton Review rated Michigan State University as one of the best Midwestern colleges in its 2015 edition (www.princetonreview.com).
+The school was also ranked tied for 35th by U.S. News & World Report on its 2015 list of top public schools.
 Undergraduate degrees in microbiology are offered at the school's College of Natural Science and Lyman Briggs College.
 Master's degree programs are offered through the College of Human Medicine, the College of Osteopathic Medicine and the College of Veterinary Medicine.
 A Ph.D. in Microbiology is also available at the College of Veterinary Medicine.

 |Arizona State University||In 2015, the Fiske Guide to Colleges named ASU a 'best buy' public college.||Tempe, AZ|